eove/orca/docs/hardware_tokens.md

 # Handling PIN locks

 > [!Warning]
-> There are several domains in the Yubikey (PIV, OpenPGP, ...)
+> There are several domains in some hardware tokens (PIV, OpenPGP, ...)
 >